AmirUsefian/Autonomous3DPathfinder/README.md

 Training the agent involves running the Q-learning algorithm for a specified number of episodes.
 During training, the agent will:

-    Start from the initial state.
+   1.Start from the initial state.
-    Take actions based on the epsilon-greedy policy.
+   2.Take actions based on the epsilon-greedy policy.
-    Receive rewards based on its interactions with the environment.
+   3.Receive rewards based on its interactions with the environment.
-    Update its Q-table after each action.
+   4.Update its Q-table after each action.

 The agent will continue training for a set number of episodes or until it reaches the goal.

+---

+## visualizing-the-path

+After the agent completes training, the optimal path is visualized using matplotlib in a 3D plot, which helps you understand how the agent navigated through the maze while avoiding obstacles.

+---

+## contributing

+I welcome contributions to Autonomous3DPathfinder!
+If you would like to contribute:

+   1.Fork the repository.
+   2.Create a new branch.
+   3.Make your changes.
+   4.Submit a pull request.

+Please ensure that your code follows the PEP8 style guide and includes relevant test cases.